sbezludny/javascript/README.md

     ```

   - If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.
-  - **Note:** Be careful when using bitshift operations.
+  - **Примечание:** Be careful when using bitshift operations.
 Numbers are represented as [64-bit values](http://es5.github.io/#x4.3.19), but Bitshift operations always return a 32-bit integer ([source](http://es5.github.io/#x11.7)).
-Bitshift can lead to unexpected behavior for integer values larger than 32 bits.
-[Discussion](https://github.com/airbnb/javascript/issues/109)
+Bitshift can lead to unexpected behavior for integer values larger than 32 bits. [Обсуждение](https://github.com/airbnb/javascript/issues/109)

     ```javascript
     // good